mahlquistj/mahlquistj/README.md

 ## Hello there 👋

-Rust enthusiast, Nix lover and creator of [OctoType](https://github.com/mahlquistj/octotype).
+Rust enthusiast, Nix lover, and creator of [OctoType](https://github.com/mahlquistj/octotype).